About | Speakers | Agenda | Venue | Sponsors | Pricing | Register

 ADVERTISERS UNDER ATTACK: HOW TO NAVIGATE AN EVOLVING PRIVACY LANDSCAPE

 Privacy laws domestically and internationally are impacting the advertising industry.
-This presentation will address the state of privacy law and how the evolving legal landscape has significantly impacted the advertising industry.
-Amidst these changes, there is increasing pressure on existing business models and practices.
+This presentation will address the state of privacy law and how the evolving legal landscape has significantly affected the advertising industry.
+Amid these changes, there is increasing pressure on existing business models and practices.
 The presentation will also address key best practices and specific options to help advertisers to adapt and evolve in light of new privacy legal regimes.

 Lynn Parker Dupree